briansunter/graph/site/src/content/logseq/issue-8.md

 I'm continuing to work on the [[algorithms-boot-camp]] section of this site.

-I'm working through a few courses  including the [[abdul bari algorithms]] course and [Stanford's algorithms course](https://stanford-cs161.github.io/winter2021/lectures/).
+I'm working through a few courses now including the [[abdul bari algorithms]] course and [Stanford's algorithms course](https://stanford-cs161.github.io/winter2021/lectures/).
 See my notes on [[abdul bari algorithms/time-complexity]]

 I'm going over some math in Volume 1 of The Art of Computer Programming by Donald Knuth.
 I included a funny anecdote about his approach to email, and how he stays focused on writing his book.